o-alquimista/feed-control/README.md

 Don't forget to set `data-target` to the path that returns the feed data.

 > If the request has to be made to the current URL, omit it or set `data-target` to an empty string.
-If the current URL has a route parameter such as a slug or id, pass this parameter alone through `data-target`.

 The request will also send a GET parameter named `page`.
 You should retrieve this parameter on the server to return the requested page.